 This falls represents the beginning of the trail up to Kaaterskill falls.
 Make your way up the trail.

 The overall trail will take you to the base of Kaaterskill Falls and is a little less than a mile in length.
-Once there, you should see this:
+Once there, you should see this iconic view of the falls:

 Every season, this waterfall is beautiful and well worth looking at!
-But this waterfall’s height is between 200-300 feet.
+But I think the one in the spring is more beautiful.

-Now at this base, you can walk up to the water and take a small dip if you wish, but there is another level to this falls which you can reach by simply walking up the stone steps to the right of the picture above.
+2) You can walk up to the water and take a small dip if you wish, but there is another level to this falls which you can reach by simply walking up the stone steps to the right of the picture above (you can’t miss them).

-Here is a picture from the second level of the falls:
+Here is a picture from the second level of Kaaterskill falls:

 The second image to the right is actually a small “cave” inside the waterfall if you hike up just a little bit.
 It is going to require that you squat through this area, but it’s amazing to view it!